May 20, 2026

 Explore this topicOpen ChatGPT

-As organizations grow, software sprawl makes it harder to see what’s actually being used, who owns each tool, and whether spend aligns with real business needs.
-Without clear visibility and governance, unused software becomes a recurring source of waste rather than a one-time cleanup issue.
+As teams add tools independently, software sprawl makes it harder to see what's actually being used, who owns each subscription, and whether spend aligns with real business needs.
+Without visibility and governance, unused licenses become a recurring source of waste rather than a one-time cleanup issue.

-Unused enterprise software refers to paid software that delivers little or no value relative to its cost.
-This includes licenses that are never activated, tools that are only lightly used, and applications that overlap with others already in your stack.
+Unused enterprise software is paid software that delivers little or no value relative to its cost.
+This includes licenses never activated, apps rarely used, and subscriptions employees have forgotten about.
+As companies add tools to support growth, these idle purchases accumulate quietly and become embedded in renewal cycles.

 How much money companies waste on unused software

-When we focus specifically on Software-as-a-Service applications, the waste becomes even more pronounced.
+When you focus specifically on SaaS, the waste becomes even more pronounced.
 53% of SaaS applications go underutilized or unused, with organizations squandering approximately $21 million each year on SaaS licenses that provide no benefit.
-Meanwhile, only 34% of subscriptions are actively used, meaning roughly two-thirds of subscription spending may be delivering zero value to organizations.
+Only 34% of subscriptions are actively used, meaning roughly two-thirds of subscription spending may deliver zero value.

 The problem varies by industry, with some sectors showing particularly alarming waste rates.
 Education leads the pack with 47% software waste, followed closely by energy and technology companies.
 For enterprises specifically, more than 10% of entire IT budgets disappear into unused software, with this figure climbing even higher in larger organizations where oversight becomes increasingly challenging.

-Software waste isn’t just a one-time budgeting mistake.
-It’s a structural issue that compounds as organizations grow and decentralize purchasing.
+Software waste isn't just a budgeting mistake.
+It's a structural issue that compounds as you grow and decentralize purchasing.
+Beyond the direct cost of idle licenses, unused software creates hidden costs that are harder to quantify but just as damaging:

-There’s also opportunity cost.
-Money tied up in unused software can’t be redirected toward tools employees actually use, security controls you need, or strategic initiatives that move the business forward.
+• Opportunity cost: Budget tied up in waste can't fund tools employees actually need, security controls you're missing, or initiatives that move the business forward.

 Completely unused licenses